naturalis/arise-sequencing-dada2/README.md

 The [first dataset](https://drive.google.com/file/d/1S6YhKIrnqzmqu4RxRjE0PZJ4fxpf7F5J/view?usp=sharing) consists of the raw data (unmerged, containing primers), whereas the [second dataset](https://drive.google.com/file/d/1iZPC4_vsBDPZnOexT8y0cP44vtmE0CYI/view?usp=sharing) has the reads merged (Flash) and the primers removed (Cutadapt) in Galaxy.
 The raw data consists of 576 gzipped fastq files (288 R1 and R2) representing demultiplexed Rbcl amplicons, still containing the primer sequences (forward = AGGTGAAGTTAAAGGTTCATACTTDAA, reverse = CCTTCTAATTTACCAACAACTG).
 For diatoms the expected length of the Rbcl amplicon is 263 nucleotides.

 ## setting up a conda environment
 Analyses were done using a private [MaaS](https://maas.io/) (Metal as a Service) computing environment.
-After installing a Conda package manager, an environment with Dada2, Cutadapt and Figaro ucan be created from the [yaml]() file:
+After installing a Conda package manager, an environment with Dada2, Cutadapt and Figaro ucan be created from the [yaml]() file:\
-`conda env create -n DADA2 -f arise-dada2.yml'
+`conda env create -n DADA2 -f arise-dada2.yml`

 ## expectation
 There are differences in raw and merged data in respect to error-learning (which is done separately in R1 and R2 for raw data in Dada2) and primer removal (both need to be present and anchored in merged data in Galaxy).
 We expect error-learning on both R1 and R2 to be more accurate and likely result in less ASVs.
 Also we expect that most (if not all) of the higher abundance ASVs to be present in both datasets.